-Saying that, there are a few yoga poses that I absolutely love, and the five that I’m showing you in today’s video are at the top of that list.
+Saying that, there are a few yoga poses that I love, and the five that I’m showing you in today’s video sit at the top of that list.
 These moves are the reason that I’ll try to hit the mat once every week or two, and they’re what I call on at home to soothe both body and brain.

 Here are the poses that you’ll be doing: